 As a general rule, the Amish do not seek converts (though it is possible to become Amish).
 That aside, it’s quite difficult to join a group like the Amish, with specific patterns of behavior, language, dress, and restrictions on technology.

-As a result, outsiders join only rarely, and a relatively small number of last names dominate.
-Due to naming traditions, certain first names recur often as well.
+As a result, outsiders join only rarely.
+So a relatively small number of last names dominate.
+Due to naming traditions, certain first names recur often among the Amish as well.

-Certain last names are particularly common among the Amish, due to the fact that certain founders in this community had oversized influence on following generations.
-Some surnames are found in particular communities and regions.
+Certain surnames are particularly common among the Amish, due to the fact that certain founders in this community had oversized influence on following generations.
+Some family names are found in particular communities and regions.

 Miller is the most common Amish name, seen most prevalently in the Midwest, in communities such as Holmes County, Ohio and northern Indiana.
-Other common names in the Midwest include:
+Other typical names in the Midwest include:

 In addition to these, Bontrager, Burkholder, Lehman, and Lambright are common in northern Indiana.

-In Lancaster County and related settlements, Stoltzfus is the most typical Amish name.
+In Lancaster County and related settlements, Stoltzfus is the most common Amish last name.
 Other frequently-occurring names in Lancaster County and related settlements include:

 Some Amish names have alternate spellings, such as Hostetler or Hochstedler, Borkholder, or Stoltzfoos.
 Byler is a common alternate spelling of Beiler seen frequently in the Midwest.
 Hershberger has the alternate forms Herschberger and Harshberger.

 Swiss Amish Names